Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Custom Substates.md

 ### Opening & Accessing
 Substates are opened (activated) by using the `openCustomSubstate()` function it uses two arguments.
 First argument is for the given substate to be loaded and activated.
 The second argument is for the disabling the parent state from updating.
 Set this argument to `true` for the instance variable `persistentUpdate` to cease from updating.

-In this example, we disabled the ability to the pause the game (accesing the pause substate), so we can override it with our own substate.
+In this example, we disabled the ability to the pause the game (accessing the pause substate), so we can override it with our own substate.
 While the parent state has been deactivated from updating in game, to actually pause the game.
 ```lua
 function onPause()
      openCustomSubstate('Awesome Substate', true)